jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 > #### `cloud-init` and SSH Access {-}
 >
-> If you make an AMI using `nixos-generators` the way we have so far, the NixOS configuration will contain [`cloud-init`](https://github.com/canonical/cloud-init).
+> If you make a system using `nixos-generators` the way we have so far, the NixOS configuration will contain [`cloud-init`](https://github.com/canonical/cloud-init).
 > `cloud-init` is a standard interface for the initialization of OSes on cloud machines.
 > Among other things, `cloud-init` provides a way to configure a machine with SSH keys.
 > Terraform exposes this through the `aws_instance` resource's [`key_name` argument](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance#key_name).